 Students undertake focused inquiry into and instruction in the genres, literary traditions, critical concepts, and/or formal and aesthetic topics of fundamental concern to creative writers.

-Prerequisite: ENGL 200 or ENGL 201 or consent of department chair.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201, or consent of department chair.

 Offered: Annually.